Qatar backs Airbus, Boeing over production flaws

 “I am known to be outspoken but I am also known to be fair.
 I am not on anyone’s payroll and I am looking at everything from the point of view of Qatar Airways.”

-He also played down speculation that Qatar Airways would buy airlines in financial difficulties in Europe and said it had shelved plans to buy the new CSeries being developed by Canada’s Bombardier (BBDb.TO), but had “not written the CSeries off”.
+He also played down speculation that Qatar Airways would buy airlines in financial difficulties in Europe and said it had shelved plans to buy the new CSeries being developed by Canada’s Bombardier, but had “not written the CSeries off”.